Digilent/digilent-vitis-scripts/README.md

 * One folder per hardware platform, containing the following:
   * A #_hw_pf_xsa.tcl script, containing the XSCT commands required to recreate and configure the platform, using only the XSA as input.
   * The XSA file describing the hardware specification that the software targets, exported from Vivado.

+Additionally, a gitignore file is created in the parent repository's sw directory.

 Note that the name of each folder is used in checkout to determine the name of the app/platform/domain it is used to create.